MatthiasGr/idscp2-jvm-wiki/IDSCP2-Driver-Development.md

     /**
-     * Send data from the secure channel endpoint to the peer connector
+     * Send data from the secure channel endpoint to the peer connector *
+     * ATTENTION: The developer must ensure not to trigger the FSM by another event from the thread
+     * that actually executes the SecureChannelEndpoint.send(bytes) method, but must simply return
+     * true or false, regarding the success of this method.
+The issue which occurs by using the thread
+     * of the send() method is that the FSM is blocked within a transition until send() returns
+     * and the the following state of the FSM depends on the return value.
+When this thread would trigger
+     * the FSM again within the current transition then first the new transition would be executed
+     * but than it would be overwritten by the current one.
+To avoid this case of misuse, the FSM
+     * will throw a Runtime Exception to let the driver developer know, that this is not a good idea.
+     * For more information, see the checkForFsmCycles() method within the FSM *
      * return true when data has been sent, else false */ fun send(bytes: ByteArray): Boolean